 Shame: a painful feeling of humiliation or distress caused by the consciousness of wrong or foolish behavior.

-Shame can continue indefinitely if not addressed and chronic negativity is nothing but destructive.
+Shame can continue indefinitely if not addressed, and chronic negativity is nothing but destructive.
 Moving forward becomes especially difficult in an atmosphere of shame, as the intense negative state can lead people to behave in such a way that creates more guilt, and thus, more shame.

-In order to overcome this, the relationship between guilt and shame should be determined.
+To overcome this, the relationship between guilt and shame should be determined.
 For instance, when I steal candy from the corner market, I feel bad.
 This example may be simplistic, however other instances that commonly arise may not be as obvious.

 Maybe you’re procrastinating at work or with school or eating things that make you feel terrible.
 Whatever the case may be, finding the source of shame is the first step to stopping the cycle.